alexeysp11/workflow-lib/README.md

 Read this in other languages: [English](README.md), [Russian/Русский](README.ru.md).

 `workflow-lib` is a C# library that consists of:
-- Visual elements for WPF and ASP.NET applications (Blazor, Razor Pages, MVC);
+- Visual elements for ASP.NET applications (Blazor, Razor Pages, MVC);
 - Dynamic compilation for C# code;
 - Configurations (JSON, XML);
 - Network;